 Cara Thornton represents individual and corporate clients in complex commercial litigation cases involving real estate disputes, intellectual property and trademark disputes, business disputes and business torts, and an array of other contract-related disputes.
-She has tried bench and jury trials throughout Colorado, and has appellate experience with both the Colorado Court of Appeals and the Tenth Circuit Court of Appeals.
-Cara also advises corporate clients with respect to trademark issues, contract and employment related matters, formation and dissolution, and risk management, including litigation.
+She has tried bench and jury trials throughout Colorado and has appellate experience with both the Colorado Court of Appeals and the Tenth Circuit Court of Appeals.
+Cara also advises corporate clients with respect to trademark issues, contract and employment-related matters, formation and dissolution, and risk management, including litigation.

-Prior to joining Fortis Law Partners, Cara spent two years as an Assistant Attorney General of Yap State, Federated State of Micronesia where she advised the Governor on legislative and policy issues and handled the State civil litigation.
+Prior to joining Fortis Law Partners, Cara spent two years as an Assistant Attorney General of Yap State, the Federated State of Micronesia where she advised the Governor on legislative and policy issues and handled the State civil litigation.
 Both before and after working in Yap, Cara practiced with a boutique litigation firm in downtown Denver for more than a decade.

 Business and Commercial Litigation

 Real Estate Litigation

 Juris Doctorate, University of Tennessee College of Law (2002)

 Colorado Bar Association